Bastnt/MDPi/README.md

 This simple script will automatize all your media downloads.
 You just have to :
- - set up your favorite tv show
+ - set up your favorite music / video
  - configure when to download it
- - wait for the mail warning you of its availability
+ - wait for the email warning you of its availability
- - watch it on yout television
+ - listen / watch it on yout television
- - profit.
+ - profit

 It is mainly designed for the raspberry pi.